Usability Heuristic Assessment

 How a heuristic evaluation is conducted

-Heuristic evaluations provide indications of where problems are, suggesting some options that will allow for corrections.
+Heuristic evaluations provide indications about where the problems will be, suggesting some options that will allow corrections.

 Key Points:

-1. Knowing what we will test and how - be it a complete product or just a procedure, we have to clearly define the parameters that we want to test and goal.
+1. Knowing what we are going to test and how – whether it is a complete product or just procedures, we must clearly define the parameters we want to test and the objective.

-2. Know the users and have a clear idea of the target's objectives, contexts, etc – the user's personas and journeys can help in this process.
+2. Knowing the users and having a clear idea of the target objectives, contexts, etc. – personas and user journeys can help in this process.

-3. Select 3 to 5 evaluators – ensuring their expertise both in the industry and in usability.
+3. Select 3 to 5 evaluators – ensuring their expertise in both the industry and usability.

-4. Define the heuristics (usually no more than 10) – it will depend on the nature of the system/product/design to be analysed.
-The use of adaptation of the Nielson-Molish ones adding others that prove to be relevant is a good principle.
+4. Define the heuristics (normally no more than 10) – this will depend on the nature of the system/product/design to be analyzed.
+Using adaptation of the Nielson-Molish ones, adding others that are relevant, is a good principle.

 5. Define the checklist for each heuristic.

-6. Skip briefing to the evaluators on what should be covered in a selection of tasks and suggest a range of severity that helps signal and prioritize the problems.
+6. Brief evaluators on what should be covered in a selection of tasks and suggest a severity scale that helps flag and prioritize problems.

-7. Step One – Allow evaluators to use the software freely so that they can identify the issues to be analyzed.
+7. First step – Allow evaluators to use the software freely so that they can identify the problems to be analyzed.

-8. Second step – the evaluators examine the individual elements according to the heuristics, also checking how they interact in the overall design and recording the problems encountered.
+8. Second step – evaluators examine the individual elements according to the heuristics, also checking how they interact in the overall design and recording the problems found.

 9. Interrogate the evaluators in a session so that they can group the results obtained for analysis and suggest corrections.

-The purpose of the heuristic usability evaluation report is to identify the main problems found in the product or interface and to serve as the basis for a discussion on how to overcome them.
+The purpose of the usability heuristic evaluation report is to identify the main problems found in the product or interface and serve as the basis for a discussion on how to overcome them.

-By its nature, this report will tend to call into question aspects of the design and development team's work that the project stakeholders have promoted and championed.
-For this reason it is important that there is a face-to-face presentation of the report.
+By its nature, this report will tend to call into question aspects of the work of the design and development team that project stakeholders promoted and defended.
+For this reason, it is important that there is a face-to-face presentation of the report.

 Aspects taken into account::

-• reinforce the authority by presenting the CV's of the authors (experts).
+• reinforce authority by presenting the CVs of the authors (experts).

 • include the heuristics and checklists used and demonstrate their support.

-• include a simple summary of the main issues identified as well as an indication of the time and resources needed to resolve them.
+• include a simple summary of the main problems identified as well as an indication of the time and resources needed to resolve them.

-• list and describe the identified problems sorted according to their severity (severity scale)
+• list and describe the identified problems ordered according to their severity (severity scale)

-• for each of the identified problems, present recommendations that allow for their resolution.
+• for each of the identified problems, present recommendations that allow their resolution.

-• put together program screens of problems to help identify and understand them.
+• Add program screens of problems to help identify and understand them.

 Are you developing new interfaces or products or looking to improve existing solutions?
-See our services.
+Check out our services.